Valari

 A valari (வளரி) is a traditional weapon, primarily used by the Tamil people of the Indian subcontinent.
 The valari resembles, and is used similarly to a boomerang or throwing stick.
 It was used by the Tamil people in ancient battles, for protecting cattle from predators, and for hunting.
 The British called valari "collery-sticks" after the Kallar caste that used them.

 The valari has a long history, dating back to pre-historic times.
 Valaris are described in the Tamil Sangam Purananuru: a historical version of the Sangam literature, the Purananuru 233rd Poem, mentions the thigri or valari.
 Weapons similar to this were also called Valaithadi, Tigiri, Paravallai, Cuḻalpaṭai, Kallartadi and Pataivattam.

 The techniques and philosophies of valari are long periods of interaction with Tamil (India) peoples, cultures, and Traditional Arts.
 Valari is a synthesis of the game which is played in various methods with same name.
 Valari received international exposure from 2018 onwards, demonstrated and played in various states of India.
 In 2018, the International Valari Federation (IVF) came into existence and compiled standard rules.
-After formation of the International Valari Federation (IVF), the 1st National Valari Championship were held in Vellore on 16 December 2018, 2nd National Valari Championship were held in Lucknow, UP on 27 October 2019 and 3rd National Valari Championship were held in Chennai on 14 March 2021.
-The International Valari Federation (IVF) has given new shape to the rules and has the right to modify them.
+After formation of the IVF, the 1st National Valari Championship were held in Vellore on 16 December 2018, 2nd National Valari Championship were held in Lucknow, UP on 27 October 2019, and 3rd National Valari Championship were held in Chennai on 14 March 2021.
+The International Valari Federation has given new shape to the rules and has the right to modify them.